 When implemented correctly, a shift left approach in DevSecOps helps streamline development and reduce the time needed for troubleshooting.
 This allows companies to deliver their products to the market faster, giving them an edge over competitors.

-Organizations paid an average of $4.45 million globally because of data breaches, per IBM’s Cost of a Data Breach Report 2023.
-Industries like healthcare paid out even more at $10 million.
+According to IBM’s Cost of a Data Breach Report 2024, organizations paid an average of $4.88 million globally because of data breaches.
+Industries like healthcare paid out even more.
 That money could have been used to benefit workers and help businesses grow but was instead spent cleaning up the mess of a data breach.

 Think of early vulnerability detection as going to your doctor annually.
 Being proactive about your health allows doctors to catch potential issues earlier, saving you money and enhancing your quality of life.
 Similarly, you want to avoid putting your company in a position where it’s reacting to cyberattacks that lead to higher costs as you perform remediation and damage control.